-Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect that our board of directors will consist of five members.
+Our board of directors consists of seven members.
 The term of office of the directors will expire at our first annual meeting of stockholders.

 In accordance with the NYSE American corporate governance requirements, we are not required to hold an annual meeting until one year after our first fiscal year end following our listing on the NYSE American.
 Subject to any other special rights applicable to the stockholders, any vacancies on our board of directors may be filled by the affirmative vote of a majority of the remaining members of the board of directors, although less than a quorum, or by a sole remaining director.